Here’s an easy broiled haddock recipe with parmesan, tomatoes, and basil—a high-protein Italian fish dinner on the table in a snap!

 Instructions

 - While the oven is preheating, prep your other ingredients.
-Dice the tomatoes, slice the basil leaves thinly, and grate the Parmesan cheese.
+Dice the tomatoes and slice the basil leaves thinly (julienne).
+Shred or grate the Parmesan if needed, and set aside.

-- Arrange the haddock fillets on a baking sheet and brush with a tablespoon of olive oil.
-Sprinkle with Parmesan cheese, and season with salt and pepper to taste.
+- Arrange the haddock fillets on the prepared baking sheet and brush with 1 T of olive oil.
+Sprinkle with Parmesan cheese, and season each filet with a dash of salt and pepper.

 - Place in oven and broil for 6-8 minutes until the fish is golden-brown on top and flakes easily with a fork.